runspired/rfcs/text/0000-ember-data-collections.md

 the issues this data structure resolves also helps make the case for why json-api is so well thought out!

 ## Alternatives

 - Don't do this: Continued maintenance headaches and support requests around cache problems, pagination, manipulation, and proxy issues.
-- No top-level collection management, end users must handle combination of paginated data on their own, cache-key becomes simpler because URL is always the key.
+- Land Collection as a private feature replacing parts of the internals, bring public over time.

 ## Unresolved questions

-- `Document` is potentially too generic a term when used in the context of a browser based application, but `JsonAPIDocument` is overly coupled to `json-api`.
-Is there a good alternative?
-- References vs Resources and mixing them for operations
+- ResourceIdentifier vs Resource membership in a Collection and mixing them for operations
-- Record materialization (currently lazy).
-Can we make it not-lazy now that there are paths for pushing data into the store without requiring materialization?
-Should we explicitly make a public thing for the array (`Identifier`) instead?
 - should we cleanup the relationship layer first (ala https://github.com/emberjs/data/pull/4882)
-- should `collection()` descriptor come as a separate RFC?
-- RFC for `buildURL()` potentially as `store.buildURL`, helper and how to use it to provide a url to `store.queryURL`
+- RFC for `buildURL()` potentially as `store.buildURL`, helper and how to use it to provide a url to `store.fetchCollection`
-- should we fast follow with an RFC for similarly cleaning up `belongsTo` and single resources to ensure that these APIs move to a nice future together in step?
-- should `queryURL` only work for collections initially to avoid questions about the previous bullet point?
-- Should we have separate `queryResource` and `queryCollection` methods that allow us to differentiate collection cache-keys more clearly?